 - a.
-The signatories to the Memorandum, one of whom is the Chairman of the Governors of the Academy Trust and two others. - b.
-Up to 10 persons who may be appointed by the Members; - c.
-1 person appointed by the Secretary of State, in the event that the Secretary of State appoints a person for this purpose; - d.
-Any person appointed under Article 16 (of the Memorandum and Articles) which reads: "The Members may agree unanimously in writing to appoint such additional Members as they think fit and may unanimously (save that the agreement of the Member(s) to be removed shall not be required) in writing agree to remove any such additional Members."
+The signatories to the Memorandum - b.
+The Chairman of the Governors of the Academy - c.
+Up to 10 persons who may be appointed by the Members; - d.
+1 person appointed by the Secretary of State, in the event that the Secretary of State appoints a person for this purpose; - e.
+Any person appointed under Article 16 (of the Memorandum and Articles) which reads: "The Members may agree unanimously in writing to appoint such additional Members as they think fit and may unanimously (save that the agreement of the Member(s) to be removed shall not be required) in writing to remove any such additional Members."